MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-azure-active-directory-dev.md

 ### Resource server visiting other resource servers

-This scenario supports visiting other resource servers in resource servers.
+This scenario supports a resource server visiting other resource servers.

 **System diagram**: